TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 identified by a cryptographic hash and addressable within a repository.

 ### Identifier Fields
-- owner: string; not case sensitive
+- owner: string
-- repo: string; not case sensitive
+- repo: string
+- branch: string
-- commit_sha: hexadecimal hash; case sensitive
+- commit_sha: hexadecimal hash

 ### Identifier Construction Rule
-A commit is uniquely identified by the ordered tuple (owner, repo, commit_sha), where commit_sha is the full commit hash The commit hash is content-addressed and immutable once created.
+A commit is uniquely identified by the ordered tuple (owner, repo, branch, commit_sha)

 ### Addressability (Sender)
 Commit creation does not correspond to a distinct, user-visible